ianstormtaylor/slate/docs/api/node.md

 Get the parent of a node at a specific `path`.

+### Text methods

+Methods related to Text.

+###### `Node.string(root: Node): string`

+Get the concatenated text string of a node's content.
+Note that this will not include spaces or line breaks between block nodes.
+This is not intended as a user-facing string, but as a string for performing offset-related computations for a node.

 ###### `Node.texts(root: Node, options?): Generator<NodeEntry<Text>>`

 Return a generator of all leaf text nodes in a root node.